James Wolfe Ripley: Biography

 At the same time, Ripley refused to authorize the purchase of additional stocks of rifle-muskets for infantry use.
-The decision was based on the large existing stocks of smoothbore muskets in U.S. arsenals, which he argued could be re-rifled in the same manner as the Parrott guns (an assertion which proved incorrect).
+The decision was based on the large existing stocks of smoothbore muskets in U.S. arsenals, which he argued could be re-rifled in the same manner as the James rifles.
 He also adamantly opposed the introduction of breech-loading repeating rifles, on the basis that they would encourage poor fire discipline and waste ammunition.

 Many historians have since decried this decision, arguing the lack of modern arms on the Union side, at a time when the Confederates were buying them in large numbers from France and the United Kingdom, lengthened the conflict by as much as two years.
 Others, however, counter that given the poor logistics of the Union armies at the outbreak of the war, the increased supply train needed to maintain the improved rates of fire would have bogged down the armies and made maneuver impossible (a situation which did indeed later contribute to the development of trench warfare in World War I).
 It is also argued that fouling due to black powder residue would have made it impossible to maintain such high rates of fire under field conditions with the rifles of the time.
-Individual units later purchased such weapons privately, and they were used to considerable effect, but did indeed present problems in extended firefights; these units are not known to have had any trouble maintaining their ammunition supplies.
+Individual units later purchased such weapons privately, and they were used to considerable effect; these units are not known to have had any trouble maintaining their ammunition supplies.
 Ripley was replaced as head of the Ordnance Department on September 15, 1863, principally because of his continuing opposition to the introduction of breech loading rifles, in disobedience to his orders from President Lincoln.
+Thereafter, the US Government would standard-issue Spencer rifles and carbines to a number of units, mainly cavalry with total orders reaching 106,667 rifles and carbines with the last deliveries reaching into 1866.

 From September 15, 1863, to the year of his death, he was inspector of fortifications on the New England coast, having retired from active service.
 On March 8, 1866, President Andrew Johnson nominated Ripley to the grade of brevet major general in the regular army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 14, 1866.
 James Wolfe Ripley died on March 16, 1870, in Hartford, Connecticut.
 He is buried in Springfield, Massachusetts.